seecreet/Roll-Bean/README.md

 # Roll-Bean
 Developped in C# using Unity.
+Art made in Illustrator.

 A party game based on a list of 10 000 possible outcomes created for Dungeons and Dragons.